rhgao/Deep-MIML-Network/README.md

   ```

 ### Acknowlegements
-Our code borrows heavily from the the CycleGAN implementation from https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix/.
+Our code borrows heavily from the the CycleGAN implementation https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix/.